Sultana37/Books-Apps/OBJECTIVES.md

 # MVP
- []users should able to see a new quotes when the enter the website []users should be able to rate the book on a scale of 1 to 10 []users should be able see search button for search book []user should be see new books name if the press the new book button
+ []users should able to see a new quotes when the enter the website []users should be able to rate the quotes on a scale of 1 to 10 []users should be able see search button for search quotes []user should be see new books name if the press the new quote button

 # Stretch